-Students are provided a variety of learning materials which include lectures, videos, discussion topics, hands-on practices, and exercises.
+- Students are provided a variety of learning materials which include lectures, videos, discussion topics, hands-on practices, and exercises.
 Students are given a variety of tasks and homework assignments to ensure they have learned the program outcomes.
 The College offers core courses and restricted electives to achieve program outcomes.
-Courseware coupled with significant learning materials is used in all program courses to enhance students' performance.

-• In the past two years, faculty members have been trained to use Cengage teaching platforms such as MindTap, CNOW, Aplia, OWL, and SAM.
-These platforms are utilized across all Business Technologies courses to take advantage of virtualized labs and hands-on learning and testing platforms to facilitate the use of additional interactive learning activities.
+Courseware coupled with significant learning materials is used in all program courses to enhance students' performance. - In the past two years, faculty members have been trained to use Cengage teaching platforms such as MindTap, CNOW, Aplia, OWL, and SAM.
+These platforms are utilized across all Business Technologies courses to take advantage of virtualized labs and hands-on learning, and testing platforms to facilitate the use of additional interactive learning activities.
 Additionally, the college uses Testout course materials that provide simulation for four of the IT courses.

-The IT courses and program are regularly evaluated by the faculty, Division Chair, and the Assessment Committee.
+The IT courses and certificate are regularly evaluated by the faculty, Division Chair, and the Assessment Committee.
 Each semester several program specific courses are assessed and the results of the assessments are posted on Eastern's Website for faculty review.
-All IT students take the IT Internship or the Capstone as their final course.
-These courses are usually taught jointly by the Division Chair and a part-time faculty member.
+All AST students take the Internship as their final course.
+This course is usually taught jointly by the Division Chair and a business faculty member.
 Such joint teaching allows the Division Chair to assess the program while affording the faculty member an opportunity to evaluate weaknesses, deficiencies, and strengths of the program and courses.